antzm/words/README.md

 If you make any changes to this app, make sure that you always save this file with utf-8 encoding, otherwise the characters will not appear correctly.

-You can use any text editor to eidt the file, while the simplest way is to use the notepad whuch is included in Windows or something similar for other operating systems.
+You can use any text editor to edit the file, while the simplest way is to use the notepad which is included in Windows or something similar for other operating systems.